Lists & Rules

 $25 Cash Award to the Junior/Intermediate Garden

-$25 Cash Award to the Member Garden Club sponsoring the youth club for the most successful promotion of all phases of gar$00en club work.
+to the Member Garden Club sponsoring the youth club for the most successful promotion of all phases of garden club work.
 List of programs, meeting dates and number of youth involved should be included in the application.

 #Y3 SAR HIGH SCHOOL ESSAY CONTEST